falcosecurity/.github/CONTRIBUTING.md

 *Note*: It's important to never rebase a branch that has already been pushed to a public repository.
 Doing so can cause issues with the commit sign-off and create a messy history of commits.

 If you have any questions or run into any issues, feel free to reach out to our community for support.

-#### Avoiding Issues with the Commit Sign-off

-In some cases, when using the `--force-with-lease` flag to push changes, you may run into issues with the commit sign-off.
-This can happen if the branch has already been signed off by another contributor, and your force push changes the branch history.

-As shown above, to avoid issues with the commit sign-off, you should use the `--force-with-lease` flag with the git push command, along with the `--signoff` flag with the git commit command.
-This will ensure that your commits are properly signed off and tracked.

 ### Commit convention